MySQL Cluster NDB 7.1.14 is a new release of MySQL Cluster,

 You should be aware that deferring constraint checking in this way is currently supported only by

 NDB, and thus only for replication between NDB tables on both the master and the slave.
 You cannot replicate updates of unique keys successfully when replicating from

 NDBto a different storage engine such as

+InnoDB.
 (Bug #47952, Bug #11756082)